Hello.

 PR: Nikko Remigio

-2025 Projected KC Chiefs Defensive Starters in my opinion before the draft:
+2025 Projected KC Chiefs Defensive Starters in my opinion after

 LDE: George Karlaftis